 Single pumping type devices can be used to express milk from only one breast at a time.
 Manual and most of the battery-powered pumps are single pumping types.

-Double pumping type devices are designed to extract milk from both breasts simultaneously.
+Double pumping type devices are designed to express milk from both breasts simultaneously.
 These consist of two breast shields (also called flanges) with tubing connecting to the container.
 Most electric breast pumps are double pumping type.

 Though all types of breast pumps might work, we will be focusing on manual breast pumps in this post.

 Any basic manual breast pump consists of the following parts:

-- Breast shield: A cone-shaped cup meant for fitting over the nipple and the areola.
+- Breast shield/flange: A cone-shaped cup meant for fitting over the nipple and the areola.

 - Pump: The component that creates a vacuum to express or extract the milk from the nipple.
 The pump can either be directly attached to the breast shield or through a plastic tube.

 - Container: Collects the extracted milk.
 It can be either a bottle or a bag.

-Things To Remember While Buying A Manual Breast Pump
+Things To Remember When Buying A Manual Breast Pump

 You can rely on this checklist while buying a manual breast pump.